 9.30am Holy Communion – every 2nd Sunday- with Children’s activities, Songs & Hymns

-9.30am Family Communion -every 3rd Sunday – informal, with a variety of music & Children’s activities
+9.30am Family Service -every 3rd Sunday – informal, with a variety of music & Children’s activities

-9:30am Holy Communion – every 4th Sunday -with Children’s Worship and optional prayers/anointing for healing
+9:30am Holy Communion – every 4th Sunday -with Children’s Worship and activities

 10.00am Combined Parish Service – every 5th Sunday (alternates between St Cuthbert’s and St Mary and St Margaret’s)